Aaron2Dev/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 You can see 10 random images out of the test set.
-The BarChart shows the frequency of occurence of the Traffic signs.
+The Barchart shows the frequency of occurence of the Traffic signs.

 ![alt text][Dataset_imgs]
 ![alt text][BarChart]